IBM/kafka-quickstart-workshop/part4/README.md

 [Kafka Streams](https://kafka.apache.org/documentation/streams/) is a client library for building applications and microservices, where the input and output data are stored in Kafka clusters.
 It combines the simplicity of writing and deploying standard Java and Scala applications on the client side with the benefits of Kafka's server-side cluster technology.

+## Streams APIs

+Streams exposes 2 APIs:

+- DSL: This Domain Specific Language API makes it easy to express processing operations in just a few lines of code.
+It is designed to allow most common use cases making it especially great to get started.

+- Processor: This API is lower level than DSL.
+It gives developers full control and allows defining custom processors and accessing data stores.

+Streams performs 1 record at a time processing operations enabling to do near real-time processing of data.
+It also offers exactly-once processing semantics to ensure processing result are correct even in case of failure from the Kafka cluster of Streams itself.

+## Streams Operations

+There are 2 types of processing operations:

+- Stateless: These transformations don't require Streams to keep state to be performed.
+Stateless operations include: filtering, branching, switching between KStreams and KTable abstractions, etc.

+- Stateful: These operations require Streams to maintain state in order to be performed.
+These include: joining, aggregating aand windowing.

+A Streams application is a combination of processing operations linked together to accomplish a task.
+The logical flow of data is called a topology.

 ## WordCountDemo sample application